lemoncheesecake/lemoncheesecake/doc/tests-and-suites.rst

 Disabled tests are visible in the report but they are not taken into account while computing the percentage of successful tests.

+.. versionadded:: 1.1.0
-*Since version 1.1.0*, it's possible to pass a ``reason`` (str) argument to the decorator, it will be visible in the generated report.
+    it's possible to pass a ``reason`` (str) argument to the decorator, it will be visible in the generated report.

 If you want to completely hide a test or a suite from the test tree and the report, use ``@lcc.hidden()``.

 Conditional tests and suites
 ----------------------------